 Basement Storage Closet

-We also added the double barn doors on our storage closet.
+When looking for closet door alternatives, we decided to add barn doors to our storage closet as well.
 So yes, that’s two sets of double barn doors in our basement!
 We made sure to install the doors after our vinyl flooring which made the process easier.

 Basement Barn Doors Complete

 Thanks for stopping by!
 I hope you consider sliding barn doors for your basement we love ours!

 Since we get a ton of questions about our basement barn doors, I figured I would answer some of the most common.

 Absolutely!
 If you are going for a French door look you can put two barn doors together.
 Just keep in mind you need enough space for both doors to open.
 If you don’t have enough room you can try a bypass door.

 Yes!
 You can definitely put two single doors together that’s what we did in our basement.
 Most of the time this will be more cost-effective.
 Keep in mind that you will also need to purchase two sets of barn door hardware tracks if you are going for French barn doors.